OfficeDev/Project-docs-pr/api/DraftProject_Combined.md

 # DraftProject
-Represents the draft version of a project that is either a newly-formed project undergoing development or a published project that is checked out for editing.
+Represents the draft version of a project that is either new or a published project that is checked out for editing.

 DraftProject inherits properties and methods from the Project class.